The cost of last-mile delivery

 AMCS Transport Optimization Suite also handles multi-trips and multi-terminals in the most efficient way possible.
 Use it to create master plans using visit frequencies and patterns.
 Take advantage of the ability to do territory and district planning, which manually, is complex and time intensive.
 In other words, it’s a drain on your resources.
 You can optimize how you use your network of depots for which orders.
 Let technology instantly sort it out, giving you the most efficient, cost-effective multi-leg plan.

 The numbers: what you can achieve

-With AMCS Transport Optimisation Suite, retail-logistic users have experienced up to a 25% reduction in the number of vehicles and driver shifts needed.
+With AMCS Transport Optimization Suite, retail-logistic users have experienced up to a 25% reduction in the number of vehicles and driver shifts needed.
 They’ve lowered the number of miles, driving time and CO2 emissions by up to 30%.
-The time spent trying to optimise each route fell by up to 90%.
+The time spent trying to optimize each route fell by up to 90%.
 These efficiencies have led to significantly improved customer service and visit accuracy.